 By now, you likely know much we love crafting with paper plates here in my home daycare.
-Paper plates are our “go-to” canvas for many of our crafts and art projects.
+Have you seen our epic A-Z Paper Plates Crafts for Kids collection?
+Paper Plates are our “go-to” canvas for many of our crafts and art projects.
 What’s not to love?
 They’re inexpensive, plentiful and so versatile.

 We love crafting with yarn too, so we dig into our yarn stash often.
 The other day, we made homemade braiding boards using yarn as hair, and the kids loved them.
 That activity got me thinking of other crafts we could make with yarn-hair, and I came up with paper plate self-portraits.

 The girls really had fun with them, and they were so proud to have a piece of art that represented them when they were finished.

 For your convenience, this post contains affiliate links.

 - decorative accessories for the hair (we used small artificial flowers)

 I filled a paint pallet with the following colours of acrylic craft paint: flesh, pink, red, white, black and blue.
 The children were free to help themselves to any other colours they felt the wanted to add.

 To start, they painted their paper plates with flesh-coloured paint.
 While their paint dried, they chose the kind of yarn they wanted for their hair.

 They had fun choosing just the right colour, and deciding how long their hair should be.